Spiti Valley Road Tour from Delhi

 Inclusions

-- 1 Night in Kalpa
+1 Night at a hotel in Sangla/Chitkul

-- 1 Night in Tabo
+1 Night in camps at Chandratal/Batal

-- 1 Night in Manali
+1 Night at a hotel in Manali

 Exclusions